KopterBuzz/NOBlackBox/INSTALL.md

 ### UpdateRate

 The number of times per second NOBlackBox will record events.
-0 = unlimited.
 Max Value: 1000

+Please do note that higher values impact performance.

 Default value: 5